leaningtech/cheerpx-games-runner/README.md

 Games are populated from the personal collection of the user, by integrating  with [GOG](https://gog.com) [^1].
 Other stores might be supported in the future.

 The extension is powered by [CheerpX](https://labs.leaningtech.com/cheerpx), a x86-to-WebAssembly virtual machine.
-Current it supports games running on DOS, support for modern games is also planned in the future.
+Currently it supports games running on DOS, support for modern games is also planned in the future.

 [^1]: Leaning Technologies is not affiliated with GOG.com in any way.

 ## Features

-- Feature 1: Play historical games from your collection directly in your browser.
+1. Play historical games from your collection directly in your browser.
-- Feature 2: Works on any platform, even if not offially supported by the game.
+2. Works on any platform, even if not officially supported by the game.
-- Feature 3: No local installation required.
+3. No local installation required.

 ## Installation